osteele/hackingthelibrary.org/src/pages/posts/7-code-coverage.md

 ## Running the Coverage tool

-We will use the Coverage tool. [pytest-cov](https://pypi.python.org/pypi/pytest-cov) integrates this with pytest.
+We will use the Ned Batchelder's [Coverage.py](https://coverage.readthedocs.io/en/coverage-4.5/) to measure test coverage.
+Since we've been using the [`pytest` framework](https://docs.pytest.org/en/latest/), we'll use [pytest-cov](https://pypi.python.org/pypi/pytest-cov) to integrate Coverage.py with `pytest`.

-First, install them:
+First, install the `coverage` and `pytest-cov`:

 ```bash
 $ pip3 install coverage pytest-cov
 ```

-Now run `pytest` with the `—-cov` option, to enable test coverage:
+Now run `pytest` with the `—-cov` option, to print a code coverage report to the terminal:

 ```bash
 $ pytest --cov=.